LaBlazer/lcd-simulator/README.md

 # lcd-simulator
 Simulator for the LCD controller ILI9341 on ARM development board FRDM-K64F
+* Currently only working on x64 Windows